BYRIO/krita-webdoc-zh/reference_manual/tools/colorize_mask.rst

    :width: 800
    :align: center

-Now the algorithm will be possibly a lot faster, allowing us to add strokes and press update in rapid succesion:
+Now the algorithm will be possibly a lot faster, allowing us to add strokes and press update in rapid succession:

 .. image:: /images/en/Krita_4_0_colorize_mask_usage_06.png
    :width: 800